 - Computational Science (60 ECTS)

 - Data Analysis in Natural Sciences (30 ECTS)

 At the Bachelor level, the Institute for Computational Science also offers two minor programs related to Astronomy and Astrophysics:

-At the Master level, the minors listed above can also be chosen.
+At the Master level, most minors listed above can also be chosen.